Nazi concentration camps

-From 1933 to 1945, Nazi Germany operated more than a thousand camps described as concentration camps (Konzentrationslager (Note: abbreviated officially as KL or more commonly as KZ)), including subcamps (Note: The Nazi concentration camps are distinguished from other types of Nazi camps such as forced-labor camps and concentration camps operated by Germany's allies.) on its own territory and in parts of German-occupied Europe.
+Nazi Germany built and operated a system of concentration camps (Konzentrationslager (Note: Abbreviated officially as KL or more commonly as KZ.)) between 1933 and 1945.
+In these camps, prisoners were held in inhumane conditions, with the majority of prisoners dying from causes including disease, malnutrition, forced labor, maltreatment and execution by their captors.
+There were more than a thousand such camps, including subcamps (Note: The Nazi concentration camps are distinguished from other types of Nazi camps such as forced-labor camps and concentration camps operated by Germany's allies.) in Germany and German-occupied Europe.
+In addition to the concentration camps, there were several other kinds of internment camps, and from 1941 onward an associated system of extermination camps was created that was dedicated solely to the systematic murder of millions of people.
+Millions of other victims of Nazi Germany were also killed in places outside the concentration camp system.

-The first camps were established in March 1933 immediately after Adolf Hitler became Chancellor of Germany.
+The first concentration camps were established in March 1933 immediately after Adolf Hitler became Chancellor of Germany.
 Following the 1934 purge of the SA, the concentration camps were run exclusively by the SS via the Concentration Camps Inspectorate and later the SS Main Economic and Administrative Office.
 Initially, most prisoners were members of the Communist Party of Germany, but as time went on different groups were arrested, including "habitual criminals", "asocials", and Jews.
 After the beginning of World War II, people from German-occupied Europe were imprisoned in the concentration camps.
+Initially, conditions were harsh but rarely deadly, but the availability of food and shelter declined after the start of the war.
+Although forced labor was a ubiquitous feature of the camps, and prisoner labor was increasingly used for war production, it was only a marginal feature of overall wartime production.

 About 1.65 million people were registered prisoners in the camps, of whom about a million died during their imprisonment.
 (Note: Excludes one million Jews who were gassed directly upon arrival in Auschwitz; including those victims, the total death toll has been estimated at between 1.8 million and more than 2 million.)
 Most of the fatalities occurred during the second half of World War II, including at least a third of the 700,000 prisoners who were registered as of January 1945.
 Following Allied military victories, the camps were gradually liberated in 1944 and 1945, although hundreds of thousands of prisoners died in death marches.

+The camps often met with approval from Germans while they were in operation, due in part to Nazi propaganda depicting the prisoners as dangerous criminals.
 Museums commemorating the victims of the Nazi regime have been established at many of the former camps, and the Nazi concentration camp system is universally known for violence, terror, and mass murder.